jaylogin9/SoluLab-Assignment/README.md

 ```sh
  "start": "nodemon index"
 ```
-* Create .env and paste the Connection String.
+* Create .env and paste the Connection String in replace of URL.
 ```sh
 MONGO_DB= url
 ```